Meet the Team

 He received his B.S. in Economics from the University of Dayton and an MBA from Fordham University Graduate School of Business.

-Active in his community, Ernie serves on the Finance Committee of Good Works, Inc., a not-for-profit organization that provides home repairs to low-income homeowners in Chester County, Pa.
+Active in his community, Ernie is Treasurer and a member of the board of directors of Good Works, Inc., a not-for-profit organization that provides home repairs to low-income homeowners in Chester County, Pa.

 Forming long-lasting relationships with his clients has been the most rewarding aspect of Al’s more than 35-year career in the financial services industry.